Register a Trademark in Thailand

 Rate this article 2 reviewsbased on

 It is good to know that Thailand is not following the Nice agreement regarding the worldwide trademarks, because of its own trademark classification system that includes 45 different types of goods.
-In order to properly register a trademark in Thailand, the following criteria must be met:
+In order to properly move on with trademark registration in Thailand, the following criteria must be met:

 Our specialists in company registration in Thailand recommend you to make some research to see if the chosen trademark is registered or not.
 The Thai department of intellectual property is able to provide you with such information.
 The registered marks in another country will not be taken into consideration except the mark is believed to be popular or well-known.

-What you need to know about the trademark registration in Thailand?
+What do you need to know before trademark registration in Thailand?

 The Thai law regarding trademark registration in the country will not accept royal seals, emblems of the royal seals, official flags, marks matching with a diploma, medal or certificate, or any other mark that infringes the public morality.

 The Thai Department of Intellectual Property distinguishes between several types of marks, as they are defined by the current law.
 Most of the time, entrepreneurs will be interested in the trademark, however, there are several other options and those who are interested in trademark registration in Thailand can check the following list:

 - Trademark: the sign or symbol used by one company to differentiate itself from others on the market;

 - Service mark: symbolizes the fact that the company offers a certain type of service and it helps the company differentiate itself from others offering the same service (for example, banks);

 - Certification mark: this is used to show the affiliation to a certain type of service, mainly in terms of production or quality (for example, halal);